AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 **Figure 7**: The above flow connector enables the reactor (pipe) to be connected to clear flex tubing.

-A fine, wire mesh sheet was cut into a circle of approximately the same cross sectional area as the pipe and was placed at the bottom of the PVC pipe (i.e. between the pipe and flow connector) to prevent sand from falling out of the reactor.
+A fine, wire mesh sheet was cut into a circle of approximately the same cross-sectional area as the pipe and was placed at the bottom of the PVC pipe (i.e. between the pipe and flow connector) to prevent sand from falling out of the reactor.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype_1/Mesh_1.jpg?raw=true" height=250>